 Early History of the Hallsal family

 This web page shows only a small excerpt of our Hallsal research.
-Another 273 words (20 lines of text) covering the years 1548 and 1599 are included under the topic Early Hallsal History in all our PDF Extended History products and printed products wherever possible.
+Another 157 words (11 lines of text) covering the years 1548 and 1599 are included under the topic Early Hallsal History in all our PDF Extended History products and printed products wherever possible.

 Hallsal Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hallsal include Hallsall, Halsall, Halshall, Hawshall, Halsell, Hallsell and many more.

 Early Notables of the Hallsal family (pre 1700)

 More information is included under the topic Early Hallsal Notables in all our PDF Extended History products and printed products wherever possible.